DeepAstronomy/ExoplanetRadio/_posts/2023-08-17-largest-known-exoplanet.md

 Whenever humans start cataloging and classifying things, whether it be plants, animals, stars or exoplanets, we naturally become interested in the extrema: what is the smallest thing found, what’s the largest?
 So, in the spirit of being human, let’s take a look at the largest exoplanet found so far.

 According to the NASA exoplanet archive, HAT-P-67 b holds the distinction of being the largest exoplanet in terms of size.
 With exoplanet classification, one always needs to be careful - especially when it comes to size and mass - because there is a fuzzy boundary with large planets where if they become too large, they are considered a brown dwarf star.
-This is a body that almost made it to star status but doesn’t have enough mass or material for nuclean fusion to take place.
+This is a body that almost made it to star status but doesn’t have enough mass or material for nuclear fusion to take place.

 HAT-P-67-b seems to fit the bill.
 It is 1,200 light years from Earth and has a radius that is a little over twice that of Jupiters’.
 It orbits its host star very closely, only 10 million kilometers away and has a year that is almost 5 days long.
 The star itself,  HAT-P-67, is an F-type star that is one and a half times the mass of the Sun and about two and a half times larger.